masumi-network/kodosumi/docs/develop.md

 The `ServeAPI()` initialization creates a FastAPI application with kodosumi-specific extensions.
 It provides automatic OpenAPI documentation, error handling, authentication and access control, input validation, and some configuration management.

 The `app` instance will be used to define the service _endpoint_ with `@app.enter` and to define service meta data following OpenAPI standards.
+We will do this in step **5** of this guide, because before we implement the endpoint we specify the inputs model with next step **4**.

 ### 4. define user interface